-Then Paul refers to the resurrection of the Messiah from the dead because, having no sin himself, death had no dominion over him.
+Then Paul referred to the resurrection of the Messiah from the dead because, having no sin himself, death had no dominion over him.
 Now alive, he lives to do the will of God ~

 Romans 6:8-10 8But if we died with Christ, we believe that we shall also live with him; 9knowing that Christ being raised from the dead dies no more; death no more hath dominion over him.
 10For the death that he died, he died unto sin once: but the life that he lives, he lives unto God.

-The next 3 verses by Paul highlight the context that culminates with the verse in question.
+The next 3 verses by Paul, highlight the context that culminates with the verse in question.
 The “context” is sins dominion or reign in our lives.
-Paul is telling us that if we are alive in Christ, we must consider ourselves dead to sinning.
+Paul is telling us that if we are alive in Christ, we must consider ourselves dead to the act of sinning.
 He does not say that sin doesn’t exist anymore, he tells us that we are not to obey it now that we are in Messiah.

 We must not let ourselves “obey” the lusts of the flesh anymore, which would let sin continue to have dominion over us (shall we continue in sin? v.1).

 Paul then commands us to present ourselves to God as instruments of righteousness. ~